This chapter is a detailed chapter of 11|Ikubi Kissaki (猪首切先). Please read Chapter 11 before reading this section.

 Bizen Osafune Mitsutada (備前長船光忠)

-Bizen Osafune Mitsutada is one of the most famous swordsmiths for Ikubi Kissaki.
+Bizen Osafune Mitsutada is one of the most famous swordsmiths for Ikubi-kissaki.
 His sword is the most thought after sword among sword collectors.
-He was the founder of the Osafune group, followed by his son Nagamitsu (長光), then grand-son Kagemitsu (景光), and the rest continues.
+He was the founder of the Osafune group, followed by his son Nagamitsu (長光), then grand-son Kagemitsu (景光), and the rest of descendants.

 Boshi —- Yakizume.
 Yakizume with a short turn back.

 I displayed the above four photos several times on different pages of this website.
 Those were Mitsutada swords, once my father’s sword.
-Those photos were taken by him and the writing on the white paper is also by him.
+My father did the calligraphy and took these pictures for himself.
 He was very proud he collected four Mitsutada and he monogrammed the name Mitsutada inside his suit jacket.
 It is said that Oda Nobunaga (織田信長) with his wealth and political power, he collected 28 Mitsutada.
-I realize those photos are not wonderful pictures.
-To avoid causing any infringement of the copyright and intellectual property rights, I only use father’s photos (not so wonderful though), Sano Museum Catalog photos ( permission granted), and some public domain photos from Wikipedia.
+I realize those photos are not so good pictures.
+To avoid causing any infringement of the copyright and intellectual property rights, I only used father’s photos (not so wonderful, though), Sano Museum Catalog photos ( permission granted), and some public domain photos from Wikipedia.
 Please bear with me that I don’t have good photos.

 Bizen Osafune Nagamitsu (備前長船長光)

 Nagamitsu is Mitsutada’s son.

 Sugata —– Shape is similar to the one of the early Kamakura period style.
 That is with Funbari and narrow at the top.
 This is called Nagamitsu Sugata.

 Hamon —– Wide tempered line.
 Nioi base.
 O-Choji Midare (large clove shape) mixed with Kawazuko Choji (see below).
 Many Ashi appears.
 Also, he does Suguha-Choji (straight with choji mixed).
 Works of Inazuma and Kinsuji shows.

 Boshi —– Yakizume or turn back a little.

 Ji-hada —– Fine wood grain.
 Well known for Utsuri (shadow).
 Choji Utsuri (Shadow of Choji) or Botan Utsuri ( resembles flower peony).
 Choji Utsuri shows in the above picture.